 Use your compression briefs full time for the first 2 days and for the first week if you’re doing strenuous exercise.

-Resume sex when you’re pain free (usually 2-3 days).
+Resume sex when you are pain free.

 Showering: It’s OK to shower anytime, but don’t soak in water (bath, pool, hot tub) for the first 2 days.